s-kyungyong/Kronos/NLR_anlyses/ITOL_phylogeny/README.md

 # Phylogenetic tree

-To visualize the phylogenetic tree, please use the files below
+To visualize the phylogenetic tree, please use the files below:

+`Tree`
 • `kronos_support.raxml.support`: maximum-likelihood tree inferred from NB-ARC domains

+`Chromosome labels`
+• `00.chromosome_memberships_all`: 14 chromosomes are assigned with distinct colors
+• `00.chromosome_memberships_per_homologous_chromosome`✨: one color is assigned for each set of homologous chromosomes (e.g. 1A and 1B)

+`Branch colors`
+• `01.categorical_branch_colors_and_ring`: hvNLRs, NLR-IDs, hvNLR-IDs and known genes are colored in branches and mapped around an outer ring
+• `01.categorical_branch_colors_only`✨: hvNLRs, NLR-IDs, hvNLR-IDs and known genes are colored in bold branches

+`Known genes`
+• `02.known_NLRs`: Cloned functional NLRs are indicated around an outer ring

+`Labels`
+• `03.HvNLRs_Kronos`: hvNLRs are indicated around an outer ring
+• `03.NLR-IDs_Kronos`: NLR-IDs are indicated around an outer ring

+`Domain architecture`

 ⚙️ **ITOL**

 Import the phylogenetic tree into ITOL and adjust parameters as below.
 Please note that we modified the tree in Illustrator, and therefore, main and supplemental figures are not fully reproducible with these parameters.
 The tree is unrooted.
 Make suere to root at the midpoint (see advanced option).

 `Basic`